davidanastasiu/dan/README.md

 --outf: default value is './output', the model will be saved in the train folder in this directory.

 Refer to the annotations in `run.py` for other parameter settings.
+Default parameters for reproducing are set in the files (file names start with opt and end with .txt) under './models'.

 ## Training and Inferencing